Bradawls

 Whilst bradawls are relatively simple tools, proper safety practices are essential to prevent injury:

 Hand Safety: Always ensure your hands and fingers are positioned behind the bradawl tip when applying pressure.
 Never place your hand underneath or directly in front of the workpiece where the point might exit.
-The sharp point can easily puncture skin if it slips or breaks through the timber unexpectedly.
+The sharp tip can easily puncture skin if it slips or breaks through the timber unexpectedly.

 Eye Protection: Consider wearing safety glasses when working with hand tools, particularly if there's risk of splinters or debris.
+This is especially important when working with dry or brittle timber that may produce flying fragments.

 Frequently Asked Questions